AidanSpeakss/SimpleEmployeeApplication/README.md

 # SimpleEmployeeApplication
-A simeple console application written in Java.
-That demonstrates understasnding of important object oriented programming principles.
+A simple console application written in Java.
+That demonstrates understandding of important object oriented programming principles.